tonievictor/dotenv/CONTRIBUTING.md

 ```bash
 git checkout -b <feature-or-fix-name>
 ```
-4. **Make Changes**: Implement your fixture or fix and make sure the tests pass.
+4. **Make Changes**: Implement your feature or fix and make sure the tests pass.
 5. **Run Tests**: Ensure that your changes pass the existing tests.
 If you added new features, consider adding tests.
 >
 ```bash